sabyapradhan/resources-1/bestpractice_rgs.md

 4. Enter a name for your resource group.
 5. Click **Add**.

 ## Adding resources to a resource group
+{: #addingtorgs}

 Services that are enabled by using IAM access control belong to a resource group instead of Cloud Foundry org or space.
 When you create a service instance for one of these services from the catalog, you're prompted to assign the instance to a resource group.

-**Important**: Your resource group selection at the time of creating the instance is final and can't be changed.
+Your resource group selection at the time of creating the instance is final and can't be changed.
+{: important}

 As more services enable the assignment to resource groups and the use of IAM access control, you're notified on your resource list if you have existing Cloud Foundry service instances that are eligible for migration.
-By [migrating a service instance to a resource group](/docs/resources/instance_migration.html), you're creating a new linked instance in a resource group of your choice and the Cloud Foundry instance becomes an alias.
+By [migrating a service instance to a resource group](/docs/resources?topic=resources-migrate), you're creating a new linked instance in a resource group of your choice and the Cloud Foundry instance becomes an alias.

 ## Assigning access to resource groups and the resources within them
+{: #assigning_access_rgs}

 You provide access for users or groups of users that are organized in access groups by creating access policies.
 Access policies set a target, which is typically a service instance or all instances of a service in a resource group, and a role, which defines what type of access is allowed.
 There are two types of access policies that you need to assign as an account owner to enable the users in your account access to working with resources in resource groups: